nshetty836/DatabaseManagement-CPSC408/NetflixSelector/finalREADME.txt

 Instructions to compile:

-We included a video of all of these steps in case you had any difficulty!
-It's called set up demo.

 1. Open netflixsqldump.sql in datagrip
 2. Right click on the file name and press 'run netflixsqldump.sql'
 3. After pressing run, press the plus sign under target data host